RyanCavanaugh/TNTSHB/chapters/Basics.md

 <!-- TODO: this section's title sucks -->

-So TypeScript can catch bugs when we make mistakes in our code.
+TypeScript can catch bugs when we make mistakes in our code.
 That's great, but TypeScript can *also* prevent us from making those mistakes in the first place.

-You see, the type-checker has information to check things like whether we're accessing the right properties on variables and other properties.
+The type-checker has information to check things like whether we're accessing the right properties on variables and other properties.
-But once it has that information, it can also start *suggesting* which properties you might want to use.
+Once it has that information, it can also start *suggesting* which properties you might want to use.

-That means TypeScript can be leveraged for editing code too, and so the core type-checker can provide error messages and code completion as you type across editors.
+That means TypeScript can be leveraged for editing code too, and the core type-checker can provide error messages and code completion as you type in the editor.
 That's part of what people often refer to when they talk about tooling in TypeScript.

 <!-- TODO: insert GIF of completions here -->